CHN Urges the Senate to Separate DHS Appropriations Bill from Larger Package, Reject DHS Funding

 Leo Nguyen,

 CHN just released our latest edition of the Human Needs Report, our regular newsletter on national policy issues affecting low-income and vulnerable populations.
-This edition includes articles on the House FY17 budget delay, the Flint, MI lead poisoning emergency, and a bill to fight opioid addiction moving in the Senate.
-See below for the full...
+This edition includes articles on budget and appropriations action in Congress and funding to combat the Zika virus, the opioid epidemic and the lead contamination crisis.
+See below for the full analysis...

 UnidosUS,